Hornetsecurity warns of phishing and malware attacks that pretend to be from global health organizations

 If the link is clicked or the document is opened, a malicious file will be downloaded.
-There is a big risk that the IT system could be infected with a virus or ransomware.
+There is a substantial risk that the IT system could be infected with a virus or ransomware.

-The Hornetsecurity IT experts point out that more and more often current events with a high emotional relevance are being used as hooks for large-scale phishing and malware campaigns.
-By affecting and sensitizing people to these issues, the emails of cyber criminals receive more attention and appear more credible.
+The experts at Hornetsecurity point out that more and more often, current events with a high emotional charge are being used as hooks for large-scale phishing and malware campaigns.
+By exploiting people’s emotions, cyber criminals know their emails will receive more attention and be seen as more credible.
 The probability that the messages will be opened increases.

 The Coronavirus mailing is only one of many current cases.
-There have also been similar mail attacks with regard to the climate protests initiated by Greta Thunberg, the GDPR and the bush-fires in Australia, which were all intercepted by Hornetsecurity.
+There have been similar mail attacks referencing the climate protests initiated by Greta Thunberg, GDPR and the bush-fires in Australia—all of these are actual exploits that have been intercepted by Hornetsecurity.

-Since email communication in companies is still the number one gateway for cyber attacks, employees must be sensitized to this issue in addition to setting up effective protection mechanisms.
+Since email communication in companies is still the number one gateway for cyber attacks, employees must be made aware of this issue in addition to setting up effective protection mechanisms.
 Detecting phishing emails is not easy – but not impossible either.
-The following points should be checked:
+To vet suspicious messages, the following areas should be checked:

 - The sender’s email address can provide information about the true origin of the message.
-If it is not plausible, contains spurious letters or cryptic symbols, this is a warning sign.
+If it is not plausible or contains spurious letters or cryptic symbols, this is a warning sign.

-- Large-scale phishing campaigns often only use a general form of address for the recipient.
+- Large-scale phishing campaigns often only use a generic form of address for the recipient.

 - Incorrect spelling and grammar and an unprofessional layout are also an indication.

-- The use of pressure plays a significant role.
+- The use of pressure is a common tactic.
 This is intended to undermine critical thinking.

 - Cyber criminals often try to get the recipient to open a URL or attachment.
-Also email attachments can cause serious risks.
+Email attachments can present serious risks.